StuyCSDojo/dojo-docs/docs/source/getting_started/advance_python_part_1.rst

 Python Decorators
 -----------------
-Python decorators allows the programmer to dynamically alter the functionality of a function, method, or class without having to modify the original behavior of the code.
+Python decorators allow the programmer to dynamically alter the functionality of a function, method, or class without having to modify the original behavior of the code.
 A couple of things to note before we cover decorators: